Setup DNS Server 2016 2019 in Azure/AWS/GCP

-RDP into new DNS Server
+Logging in via RDP (Remote Desktop Protocol) into new DNS Server

 Once you have deployed our DNS server, the first step is to RDP into the new instance once it has fully booted up.
 The following links explain how to connect the VM once it has finished being deployed:

-Once logged in, you’re now ready to start setting up DNS as per the getting started section next
+Once logged in, you’re now ready to start setting up DNS as per the getting started section next.

-Once you’ve downloaded our DNS virtual machine, the first task is to set the virtual machine with a static ip address.
-This is very important so clients can resolve using the correct IP address incase the servers ip address changes.
+Once you’ve downloaded our DNS virtual machine, the first task is to set the virtual machine with a static IP address.

-- For best performance, IPv6 should be disabled.
+For best performance, IPv6 should be disabled.

-- A public IP address should be assigned to each DNS server VM if you want to provide name resolution externally.
+A public IP address should be assigned to each DNS server VM if you want to provide name resolution externally.

-- If you are using DDNS, you might need to disable DNS record scavenging.
+If you are using DDNS, you might need to disable DNS record scavenging.
 Azure DHCP leases are long, and scavenging might remove DNS records prematurely.

-- Provide appropriate recursive resolution to allow resolution of external domain names.
+Provide appropriate recursive resolution to allow resolution of external domain names.

-- Be accessible (TCP and UDP on port 53) from the clients it serves, and be able to access the internet.
+Be accessible (TCP and UDP on port 53) from the clients it serves, and be able to access the internet.

-Creating Forward Lookup Zone
+Create a DNS Forward Lookup Zone

 Step 1.
 Open server manager dashboard.